getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 ### Events

-An event is an error, attachment, or transaction that’s sent to Sentry’s server for processing.
+An event is an error, attachment, or transaction sent to Sentry’s server for processing.
 Additional metadata around the event (breadcrumbs, user context, environment, traces) do not count separately.

 ### Capacity